-A review of the Advisory Base Flood Elevation (ABFE) map, Community Panel 72000C1085H (effective date 4/19/2005), shows the northern portion of the project site is in Flood Zone A; however, the proposed project sites are located entirely in Zone X. The project is not located in the 100-year floodplain or ABFE special flood hazard area; therefore, no further action is required.
+A review of the FEMA Flood Insurance Rate Map (FIRM), Community Panel 72000C0565H (effective date 04/19/2005), shows the project site is in Flood Zone X. The project is not located in the 100-year floodplain or ABFE special flood hazard area; therefore, no further action is required.
+The project is not located in a floodplain or special flood hazard area and no further action is required.